ComparativeGenomicsToolkit/hal/doc/chaining-mapping.md

 axtChain -psl -linearGap=loose Homo_sapiens-to-Gallus_gallus.psl Gallus_gallus.2bit Homo_sapiens.2bit Homo_sapiens-to-Gallus_gallus.chain
 ```

 Note the order of the two-bit files are in the order target, followed by source.
 Consult the output of `axtChain` with no arguments for a description of the `-linearGap` option.
-It may also improve results to use the `-scoreScheme` option, although find the score files to is challenging.
+It may also improve results to use the `-scoreScheme` option, although find the score files to challenging.

 # Projection alignments using the TransMap protocol.

 coming soon

+pslMap ${clspsl} -chainMapFile ${chains} /dev/stdout | \
+    pslMapPostChain /dev/stdin /dev/stdout | \
+    sort -k14,14 -k 16,16n -k17,17n |\
+    pslRecalcMatch /dev/stdin ${asm2bit} ${hs2bit} ${pslout}.tmp